What is Transformational Thinking?

 Transformational thinking begins with awareness, which involves paying attention to what's happening now instead of being distracted because you regret the past, worry about the future, plan, fix, analyze, or organize.
 Noticing thoughts that pop up and deciding whether to pay attention to them or ignore them helps you declutter your mind and brings you clarity, patience, and focus.

-I love seeing clients become transformational thinkers as they engage in thought coaching.
+I love seeing clients become transformational thinkers.
 It not only benefits them now but for years to come.
 It's more than learning a new skill; it's learning a new way of being and becoming the best version of yourself.